CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 If you want to allocate a different number of CPU cores for different processes, you can customize each command.
 For example, you can set the number of bowtie threads with the ``-p`` option and the number of samtools threads with the ``-@`` option.
-Set the options either in the configuration file if you are running run_snp_pipeline.sh, or in the environment variables if you are running the map_reads command directly.  ::
+Set the options either in the configuration file if you are using the ``run`` command, or in the environment variables if you are running the map_reads command directly.  ::

     Bowtie2Align_ExtraParams = "-p 20"